 It is also the time when employers reflect on the skills they need, and so exciting new roles emerge.
 Some of the busiest periods in the working calendar are in the run-up to Christmas so it’s crucial to take stock, reflect and set new priorities to for the months ahead, and to make the most of the job opportunities out there.

-If you do fall into the category of actively or passively seeking a change in careers, here are some things to think about before taking the plunge:-
+If you do fall into the category of actively or passively seeking a change in job roles, here are some things to think about before taking the plunge.

 First and foremost is whether or not the job you are eyeing-out is a good fit?
 If the role does not tap into your true motives and desires or your skills are not transferrable, then it is probably not a good fit.

 Is the position going to stretch you?
 Or is it the same title, but different company scenario where you are going to be bored and frustrated in 6 months time?
 You have to truly think about some of the reasons you want to leave your current situation.
 The underlying factor may just be that you are stuck.
 You are going nowhere.
 It is not always about the change in pay (which IS important, don’t misunderstand here) but sometimes the change in pay is not enough if the challenge the new role presents is not enough to take you to the limits.

 Does what you do in the new role have an impact on where you want to be long term?
 You may have to take a step backwards, or move sideways to go forwards so evaluate the bigger picture when considering a change.

 What is the future of the role?
 Where do you go from there?
 You want to have some clearly defined “paths” to growth.
 This can also lead to discouragement if you know you are stuck and going nowhere, much less learning anything new.
 You can be a little selfish here.
 Not necessarily the “what’s in it for me” attitude, but rather “what can I do to contribute to my own growth and help the organisation in it’s overall objectives” type attitude.
 It needs to be a win-win.